Michael Gove: Political career

+Member of Parliament: 2005–2010

+Gove was elected as MP for Surrey Heath at the 2005 general election, winning by 10,845 votes and a 51.5% vote share.
+After being elected he stood down from Moral Maze but continued to appear on Newsnight Review.
+He was commissioned to write a book on terrorism in 2005, Celsius 7/7, which was published in 2006.
+In 2005, he was appointed Shadow Minister for Housing and Planning.
+During his time as an MP, as well as his column for The Times he also wrote columns for Building magazine and the newspaper Scotland on Sunday.
+He made his maiden speech on 7 June 2005, focusing on national security.

 Over a five-month period between December 2005 and April 2006, Gove claimed more than £7,000 on a house bought with his wife Sarah Vine, in 2002.
-Around a third of the money was spent at OKA, an upmarket interior design company established by Viscountess Astor, Cameron's mother-in-law.
-Shortly afterwards he reportedly 'flipped' his designated second home, a property for which he claimed around £13,000 to cover stamp duty.
+Around a third of the money was spent at OKA, an upmarket interior design company established by Annabel Astor, David Cameron's mother-in-law.
+Shortly afterwards he reportedly flipped his designated second home, a property for which he claimed around £13,000 to cover costs including local authority searches, fees and stamp duty.
 Gove also claimed for a cot mattress, despite children's items being banned under updated Commons rules.
 Gove said he would repay the claim for the cot mattress, but maintained that his other claims were "below the acceptable threshold costs for furniture" and that moving house was necessary "to effectively discharge my parliamentary duties".
-While he was moving between homes, on one occasion he stayed at the Pennyhill Park Hotel in Bagshot, Surrey, following a constituency engagement, charging the taxpayer more than £500 per night's stay.
+While he was moving between homes, on one occasion he stayed at the Pennyhill Park Hotel in Bagshot, Surrey, charging the taxpayer more than £500 per night's stay.